 The Swedish Research Council uses the following definition of research infrastructure of national interest:

-Research infrastructure of national interest is intended to provide resources that enable the research of several research teams and different projects within one or more research fields.
+Research infrastructure of national interest is intended to provide resources that enable research by several research teams and different projects within one or more research fields.

-- enables research of the highest scientific quality, which thereby contributes to the development of society
+- enable research of the highest scientific quality, which thereby contributes to the development of society

-- is openly accessible primarily to researchers, but also to industry and other relevant actors operating in Sweden.
-When access is limited, prioritisation shall primarily be on the basis of scientific quality
+- be openly accessible primarily to researchers, but also to industry and other relevant actors operating in Sweden.
+When access is limited, prioritisation shall primarily be on the basis of scientific excellence

-- is of broad national interest, which in most cases means that the research infrastructure is used by several research teams and researchers from several research organisations, and that the Swedish Research Council’s funding [KH1] [TO2] [JWS3] creates national added value
+- be of broad national interest, which in most cases means that the research infrastructure is used by several research teams and researchers from several research organisations, and that the Swedish Research Council’s funding creates national added value

-- has long-term planning for the scientific activities
+- have long-term planning for the scientific activities

-- has long-term planning for management and control, funding, competence accumulation and development
+- have long-term planning for management and control, funding, competence accumulation and development.

 Please refer to the proposal form in Prisma in parallel with reading the instructions below, which describe the specific content of the proposal.
 More information on what to do in practical terms is available in our Guide for applicants Opens in new window..